ckv1110/FE_migraiton_analysis_system/README.md

   - opencv
   - scikit-image
 - FEBio (To model and and analyse the migration of the TMB)
-- MATLAB (To extract the xyz coordinates of the TMB for host mesh fitting)
+- MATLAB (To extract the TMB xyz coordinates for host mesh fitting)
 - GMSH (To make an initial TMB mesh)

 ### HOW TO OPERATE THE SYSTEM: